Python Tools¶

 Plotting¶

 There are also possibilities to compare single or multiple data files.
-The important basic examples can be found in /tests/test_plotter.py
+The important basic examples can be found in /tests/test_plotter.py and tests/test_datafilelasses.py.

 The different types of plots available are: